GIS in archaeology: GIS in analysis

-GIS are able to store, manipulate and combine multiple data sets, making complex analyses of the landscape possible.
+GIS is able to store, manipulate and combine multiple data sets, making complex analyses of the landscape possible.
 Catchment analysis is the analysis of catchment areas, the region surrounding the site accessible with a given expenditure of time or effort.
 Viewshed analysis is the study of what regions surrounding the site are visible from that site.
 This has been used to interpret the relationship of sites to their social landscape.
 Simulation is a simplified representation of reality, attempting to model phenomena by identifying key variables and their interactions.
 This is used to think through problem formulation, as a means of testing hypothetical predictions, and also as a means to generate data.

 In recent years, it has become clear that archaeologists will only be able to harvest the full potential of GIS or any other spatial technology if they become aware of the specific pitfalls and potentials inherent in the archaeological data and research process.
 Archaeoinformation science attempts to uncover and explore spatial and temporal patterns and properties in archaeology.
 Research towards a uniquely archaeological approach to information processing produces quantitative methods and computer software specifically geared towards archaeological problem solving and understanding.